h8pewou/legacy_webos/README.md

 ## Dockerizing codepoet80's metube Service Wrapper

+# The instructions below are obsolete and are kept here for reference only.
+Use the following docker image instead: https://hub.docker.com/r/h8pewou/legacy-webos-youtube-service

 This is based on [codepoet80's great work](https://github.com/codepoet80/metube-php-servicewrapper).

 + Create a new directory for metube related files